fisiel/fisiel/README.md

 ## 👨🏻‍💻 About me

-My name is Michał and I am an software engineer.
+My name is Michał Ciesielski and I'm an software engineer.

 I enjoy working on many stack layers but lately I'm focusing on embedded linux development and full stack web development.